-Several annuity values are built into any given contract, and frankly, it can be overwhelming and confusing.
+Several annuity values are built into any contract, illustration, and quote, which can be overwhelming and confusing.
 This guide will break down each annuity value’s formula and how it’s calculated to make it easier to understand.

 - Annuity Contract Value: Accumulation Value

 - How will the Annuity Account Value Grow?